netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/tls-certificates.md

 # TLS certificates handling in Citrix ingress controller

-Citrix ingress controller provides option to configure TLS certificates for Citrix ADC SSL-based virtual servers.
+Citrix ingress controller provides option to configure TLS certificates for Netscaler SSL-based virtual servers.
 The SSL virtual server intercepts SSL traffic, decrypts it and processes it before sending it to services that are bound to the virtual server.

 By default, SSL virtual server can bind to one default certificate and the application receives the traffic based on the policy bound to the certificate.
 However, you have the Server Name Indication (SNI) option to bind multiple certificates to a single virtual server.
-Citrix ADC determines which certificate to present to the client based on the domain name in the TLS handshake.
+Netscaler determines which certificate to present to the client based on the domain name in the TLS handshake.

 Citrix ingress controller handles the certificates in the following three ways: